STM32H743 — Ada/SPARK Physical Access Controller

-The STM32F429 serves as a physical access controller with formal verification guarantees.
-Written in Ada with SPARK annotations, it provides mathematical proof that security-critical operations (relay control) are correct.
+The STM32H743 serves as a physical access controller with formal verification guarantees.
+Written in Ada 2022 with SPARK annotations and a dedicated Aurora HAL layer, it provides mathematical proof that security-critical operations (relay control) are correct while accessing real STM32H7 peripherals (HASH accelerator, GPIO, ADC, RNG).

 Role in the Architecture